skeyan/stock-portfolio/README.md

 * Express, MongoDB
 * CSS

-### Deployment Infra
-Formerly deployed with Heroku.
-Following its decommission of free tiers, this has since been updated in 2023 to be deployed with:
-* Netlify for the front-end React app
-* Vercel for the back-end Express server

-**Important Note:** Due to the usage of free tiers, there is a only certain limit of API calls per month.

 ## User Flow
 - Register for an account on the **Register page**.
 - Then, log in with your credentials on the **Login page**.